Wi-Fi/Bluetooth

 Connection successful

-At this point, you can use the evtest tool to verify if the peripheral is functional.
+After connection, use the evtest tool to verify the peripheral functionality.
 Enter evtest to view the list of available event devices.
-Then, select the device corresponding to your mouse (e.g., event 5).
+Then, select the number corresponding to your device (e.g., event 5 for your mouse).

 No device specified, scanning all /dev/input/event*